qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

   desirable.
 Mainly because there are attributes in the relationship that can only have values when a relationship is established.
-If your tables are layers (have a geometry field) it could be interesting to activate the :guilabel:`On map identification` option for the foreign key fields in the pivot table.
+If your tables are layers (have a geometry field) it could be interesting to activate the :guilabel:`On map identification` option (:menuselection:`Layer Properties --> Attributes Form --> Available widget --> Fields`) for the foreign key fields in the pivot table.

 .. note:: **Pivot table primary key**

-  Often pivot tables use as primary key the combination of fiels used in foreign keys.
-In our sample: *constraint airport_airline_pkey primary key (airport_fk, airline_fk)*.
-QGIS assumes a single primary key so this is not a recommended practice.
+  Avoid using multiple fields as primary key in pivot tables.
+QGIS assumes a single primary key so a constraint like *constraint airport_airline_pkey primary key (airport_fk, airline_fk)* would be a mistake.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.